 LEAVE THE GUIDEBOOK BEHIND.
 DESTINATIONS COME TO LIFE WHEN VIEWED THROUGH A LOCAL LENS

 For first-timers, experiencing the most iconic sights of a destination is a must.
-Bucket-list vistas and landmarks are famous for a reason, and our Cruise Global, View Local shore excursions are the ideal way to discover why for yourself.
-A local guide will provide insightful commentary and let you in on a few little-known facts that will take you from newbie to in-the-know in no time.
+Bucket-list vistas and landmarks are famous for a reason, and these Cruise Global, View Local shore excursions are the ideal way to discover why for yourself.
+A local, independent expert will provide insightful commentary and let you in on a few little-known facts that will take you from newbie to in-the-know in no time.

 Cruise down the River Clyde to see the lush lochs of Scotland from a unique perspective, or enjoy lunch overlooking the City of Lights from the Eiffel Tower.
 Don’t rush through Rome on your way home.
-We’ve got a View Local excursion that takes you to stunning St. Peter’s Basilica and the ancient Colosseum before transferring you to the airport.
+Embark on a View Local excursion that takes you to stunning St. Peter’s Basilica and the ancient Colosseum before transferring you to the airport.

 If you’re experiencing a destination for the first time, these are the tours to take to see legendary locations from a local point of view.